KaiRoy/eDNA-Redesign-eDNA-V3-/README.md

 ## Credits

 List your collaborators, if any, with links to their GitHub profiles.
-- Nathan Jesudason: [Code](https://github.com/OPEnSLab-OSU/ednaServer/tree/54-revamp-sleep-system) Changes for testing
+- Nathan Jesudason: Modifying the [Sampler Code](https://github.com/OPEnSLab-OSU/ednaServer/tree/54-revamp-sleep-system) Changes for testing

 If you used any third-party assets that require attribution, list the creators with links to their primary web presence in this section.
 - OPEnS Lab's [Hypnos Board V3.4](https://github.com/OPEnSLab-OSU/OPEnS-Hypnos)
-- Microcontroller code for testing: [ednaServer]()
+- A branch of the [ednaServer](https://github.com/OPEnSLab-OSU/ednaServer/tree/54-revamp-sleep-system) code
 <!-- Link the Symbols and Footprints used? -->

 ## License